 Log Ref.
-Location Received Date Details of Complaint/w arning/summ on and prosecution Investigation/Mitigation Action Nature Status #W01 Launching Shaft and Barging Point 13 March 2023 A complaint regarding to the silt/dirt being swept into the sea from the operation of barge under Trunk Road T2.
-There is no direct evidence that the Silt/ Dirt being swept into the sea from the barge of T2.
+Location Received Date Details of Complaint/warning/ summon and prosecution Investigation/Mitigation Action Nature Status Barging Point into the sea from the operation of barge under Trunk Road T2.
 The following recommendations are made to further enhance the mitigation measures: Provide regular training to site personnel on proper waste management and appropriate handling procedures.
 Provide sufficient waste disposal points and regular collection for disposal.
 Closely monitor the barge operation.
 The Contractor has implemented the above environmental mitigation measures (As mentioned in Section 2.6) on site to ensure that no silt and household waste being swept into any water body.
-Water Closed #N12 Launching Shaft Area, Barging Point, Cheung Yip Street 17 November 2023 A verbal complaint regarding the noise nuisance, generated from the The cleaning work using the water jetting unit may be the cause of noise nuisance.
+Water #N12 Launching Shaft Area, Barging Point, Cheung Yip Street 17 November 2023 A verbal complaint regarding the noise nuisance, generated from the construction works near Cheung Yip Street after 21:00.
+The cleaning work using the water jetting unit may be the cause of noise nuisance.
 No limit level exceedance was recorded for additional noise monitoring and the weekly construction noise monitoring.
-In addition, the Contractor shall review the construction schedule, priorities the work Noise Closed
+In addition, the Contractor shall review the construction schedule, priorities the Noise Closed